techtile-by-dramco/raspberrypi-sync/PPS/pps-generator.md

-# GPIO based PPS generator for Raspberrypi3
+# GPIO based PPS generator for Raspberrypi 4

-This document explains how to add the capability of generating a PPS signal on a GPIO pin of Raspberrypi3.
-It involves tasks similar to those described in [README.md](README.md), namely patching configuring and compiling a new kernel for the Raspberrypi.
+This document explains how to add the capability of generating a PPS signal on a GPIO pin of Raspberrypi 4.
+It involves t patching configuring and compiling a new kernel for the Raspberrypi.
 Hence the thereby described preliminary operations and default kernel build procedures are assumed.
+This is based on the repo of [twteamware](https://github.com/twteamware/raspberrypi-ptp).

 Again, refer to the official [kernel building raspberrypi.org page](https://www.raspberrypi.org/documentation/linux/kernel/building.md) for